rptabo/rptabo.github.io/_drafts/2021-11-28-falcons-and-fire.md

 The television show _How I Met Your Mother_ proposed the idea of "exit ramps" in a relationship at various intervals and many of these stages could reflect the process of building a fire: spark, kindling, tinder, small scraps of wood, increasingly larger logs.
  -->

+Relationships are also like falcons.
+You have to let the loved one fly free.
+On the foot of the hawk or falcon, there is a string that you can hold in your hands so the bird doesn't fly away.
+No matter how hard it tries, your fingers are stronger than its wings.
+But it will come to resent you.
+So you must let it fly free and trust that it will return.

+But someone reminded me that you shouldn't think of yourself as the falconer, but as another falcon: "The air is great, come fly."